kmbeck/5e_scifi_rules/core_book.md

 ### Races
 #### Playable Races
-*Some sub races may not be available :)*.
 The story of your race is changed according to the world lore.
   * Android
   * Bugbear
   * Dwarf